 In narrowing down our go-to options for Turkey Day, we think we've got it covered: A traditional butter and wine number, a citrus style for a twist, a buffalo sauce-topped option for spice-lovers, and a skillet meal for when you're not serving a crowd.
 No matter how or who you happen to be celebrating Thanksgiving with, you'll be giving thanks when you take a bite of these seven delectable Thanksgiving turkey recipes.
 Just make sure to save some room for dessert!

 The Recipe: Butter and White Wine Roasted Turkey

 Why We Love It: This turkey recipe from How Sweet Eats founder Jess Merchant features extra-crispy skin, thanks to a method involving patting the turkey dry with paper towels, and leaving it to sit uncovered in the fridge overnight.
 Fill the bird with your choice of stuffing or a mélange of herbs, and then use a cheesecloth soaked in white wine and melted butter to cover the turkey as it roasts.

 Pro Tip: Finish with homemade gravy from the drippings; just remember to add extra stock before roasting the bird.

 Spicy: Buffalo Roasted Turkey

-Citrus: Citrus and Herb-Roasted Turkey
+Tangy: Citrus and Herb-Roasted Turkey